Alex Depledge

 Alexandra Depledge is a British technology entrepreneur, known best for being the founder and CEO of Resi, and as the founder and former CEO of Helpling, formerly known as Hassle.com.
 In 2016 she was awarded an MBE for services to the sharing economy.

 Early life and education

 Alex Depledge was born in Bradford, West Yorkshire.
-She graduated from the University of Nottingham with a History and American Studies degree in 2003, then moved to the US and obtained a master's degree in International Relations at the University of Chicago.
+She graduated from the University of Nottingham with a history and American studies degree in 2003, then moved to the US and obtained a master's degree in international relations at the University of Chicago.

 Career

-In 2005, Depledge returned to the UK and started her career in 2006 as a consultant for Accenture in the UK, she finally left Accenture in 2012 to start her own venture.
+In 2005, Depledge returned to the UK and started her career in 2006 as a consultant for Accenture in the UK.
+In 2012 she left Accenture to start her own venture.

 Hassle.com

 In 2012, Depledge and Jules Coleman co-founded Hassle.com, a London-based online platform for domestic cleaners.
 The business raised $6 million from Venture firm, Accel Partners, the first backers of Facebook & Spotify to scale across Europe.
 The company was acquired by a German company, Helpling, in 2015.